bmklei8p/formula-1-pitstop/README.md

 - need to update parser to not work on the marina bay circuit due to the website not having any information about that race- updated manually

 - need to update driver image with de vries X not being responsive on mobile sizes: works on desktop

+- on full race results page, when the driver is a lap down showing as a DNF -